RPagels/AzureMapsNet6/README.md

 ## Azure Key Vault
 Enhance data protection and compliance.
 Secure key management is essential to protecting data in the cloud.
 With Azure Key Vault, you can safeguard encryption keys and application secrets like passwords.

-Use the following steps to create an Azure Map:
+Use the following steps to create an Azure Key Vault:
 - In the Azure portal click **+Create a resource** at the top left of the screen.
 - In the **Search the Marketplace** textbox, type **Key Vault** and press **Enter**.
 - Select **Key Vault** from Microsoft from the list.
-- Click **Create** to create a Maps Account.
+- Click **Create** to create a Key Vault.

 - Fill in the fields.

-    - **Subscription**, select the subscription to use for your Azure Maps Account.
+    - **Subscription**, select the subscription to use for your Azure Account.
     - **Resource Group**, choose the one created already, i.e. **rg-<*lastname*>-azuremaps**.
     - **Name**, enter a globally unique name. **keyvault-<*lastname*>**.
     - **Region**, select **East US**.